mileweb/docs-content-cdn/zh/docs/recipes/aws-bucket.md

 10. Select the previously configured origin, set cache time to 3600 minutes, and ignore cache-control headers from origin to handle cache behavior on the edge.

 11. Click **"OK"**.
-The system generates the following edge logic script:
+The system generates the following Edge Logic script:

  ```nginx
         location / { #This is the default location.